SI-RPL-2023/SI4402_227_FeelBetter/README.md

 | [Resti Pradita Utami](https://www.instagram.com/resttam23/) | 1202204242 | Programmer |
 | [Riski Alfika Sari](https://www.instagram.com/riskialff/) | 1202200023 | Analyst |

-## Repository Structure
+# Repository Structure

-The repository is structured as follow:
+This repository is structured as follows:

-'app/http/controllers/AdminController' for all the crud processes on the admin page 'resource/views/back-end' for the develop admin back-end section 'resource/views/layout' for the admin dashboard page templating 'resource/views/front-end' for developing the front page of the user
+- `app/Http/Controllers/`: contains the `AdminController` class for handling all the CRUD operations on the admin page.
+- `resources/views/back-end/`: contains the views and templates for developing the admin back-end section.
+- `resources/views/front-end/`: contains the views and templates for developing the front-end pages for the users.
+- `resources/views/layout/`: contains the views and templates for the admin dashboard page layout.

 ## Installation
 ## Prequisites